BRAVE: On the Road

-Since 2009, Rock Girl, an award-winning non-profit organization, has trained young women to be advocates for themselves and their communties.
-In November, Rock Girl was one of only four organizations from sub-Saharan Africa and one of only 20 around the world to win the With and For Girls Award.
+Since 2009, BRAVE/Rock Girl, an award-winning non-profit organization, has trained young women to be advocates for themselves and their communties.
+In November 2016, BRAVE was one of only four organizations from sub-Saharan Africa and one of only 20 around the world to win the With and For Girls Award.
 This award honours organisations that are impacting girls lives and helping girls become leaders in their communities and countries.
+In December 2017, the first eight girls who founded BRAVE in 2019 graduated high school and are now leading the organization.

-Most importantly, Rock Girls are broadening the circle of sisterhood.
+Most importantly, BRAVE is broadening the circle of sisterhood.

 These girls are brave.

-In the Cape Flats outside Cape Town, where most of the Rock Girls live, girls dodge bullets on the way to school due to gang violence.
+In the Cape Flats outside Cape Town, where many of the Rock Girls live, girls dodge bullets on the way to school due to gang violence.
 Many are dealing with PTSD and secondary trauma.
-For the last seven years, Rock Girl has given them a safe space where they can experience their curiosity, intelligence, resourcefulness, joy and strength.
+For the last nine years, BRAVE has given them a safe space where they can experience their curiosity, intelligence, resourcefulness, joy and strength.

 * Access to free, quality education from grade 1 to grade 12, and beyond, including transportation to get there safely.